 If you mention that you are attaching a document, then make sure it is attached before you hit send on the email.

-Did you check the details?
+Did you check your client’s details?

 A person’s name is very important to them, so make sure you have spelt it correctly in your email.